Scoring the Games: How Music Will Shape the 2024 Summer Olympics

 Artist Partnerships

 In between the action of the games, sponsorships and promos for upcoming events will heavily leverage music to both increase the emotional intensity of the experience and connect it to popular culture.
 We’ve already seen a promo campaign back in the fall of 2023 starring Megan Thee Stallion promoting the games on NBC (“…and that is Thee Olympics, Hot Girl Style”).
-A full year in advance of the opening ceremonies, Dolly Parton has released a version of the iconic Queen anthems “We Are The Champions / We Will Rock You,” which will undoubtedly show back up again in the broadcast of the actual games this summer.
+A full year in advance of the opening ceremony, Dolly Parton has released a version of the iconic Queen anthems “We Are The Champions / We Will Rock You,” which will undoubtedly show back up again in the broadcast of the actual games this summer.

 Artist partnerships aren’t just limited to performances and promo campaigns, this year we will also see Snoop Dogg join NBCUniversal to provide regular reports from Paris, adding commentary and his own unique perspective to the broadcast.